 Dr. Guerriero completed her postdoctoral training in the laboratory of Dr. Anthony Letai at Dana-Farber Cancer Institute where she investigated the role of tumor associated macrophages in breast cancer and identified novel mechanisms to target pro-tumor macrophages to an anti-tumor phenotype to induce tumor regression.
 She built "Team Macrophage" during her postdoctoral fellowship, including Dr. Anita Mehta and Emily Cheney, who are now part of the Breast Tumor Immunology Laboratory.

-Dr. Guerriero is now an Instructor in Medicine at Harvard Medical School and joined Dr. Mittendorf's laboratory as the Director of the Breast Tumor Immunology Laboratory in the Susan F. Smith Women’s Cancer Program at Dana-Farber Cancer Institute.
+Dr. Guerriero transitioned to a faculty position as an Instructor in Medicine at Harvard Medical School and joined Dr. Mittendorf's laboratory as the Director of the Breast Tumor Immunology Laboratory in the Susan F. Smith Women’s Cancer Program at Dana-Farber Cancer Institute.

 Her research interests include harnessing the anti-tumor potential of tumor-associated macrophages for cancer immunotherapy in triple negative breast cancers, understanding how tumor cell intrinsic mutations regulate the tumor microenvironment and understanding the biology, phenotype and ontogeny of tumor macrophages.

 Interests Outside of Lab